-At our Hotel in Argentiere, located at the beginning of the traverse (about 15 min. up-valley from Chamonix, hotel night included in our trip package) – Meet your guide at 8AM on the first ski day for breakfast and trip meeting,
+At our Hotel in Argentiere, located at the beginning of the traverse (about 15 min. up-valley from Chamonix, hotel night included in our trip package) – Meet your guide at 8AM on the first ski day after breakfast and trip meeting,

 Climate, Weather, Temperatures

 Beginning of March – Mid May, with April being the most popular time.
-Avoid the long easter weekend as well as starting the trip on a weekend to skip the crowds.
+Avoid the long Easter weekend as well as starting the trip on a weekend to skip the crowds.
 Late winter season makes for more settled weather, more settled snowpack and better coverage on the glaciers (less crevasse issues!).